collettedj/mongo-website/README.md

 # mongo-website
-This site is my attemp at creating a solid express website with a mongodb backend database.
+This site is my attempt at creating a solid express website with a mongodb backend database.